SajeYrid/python/UPDATE PLANS.md

 IMPLEMENTED/FIXED:

 GENERAL CHANGES:
-  Made the minor fights use the "miscfight" input to make coding a bit easier
+  CHANGED: Made the minor fights use the "miscfight" input to make coding a bit easier
+  ADDED: Added # Areas for convience purposes.

 Area 1 (Unbroken Door)
   GENERAL: